Born 10 months, 1 day ago

 "How am I down here then?
 Silly, stars aren't always up in the sky!
 What do you think we do during the daytime?"

 "Yeah, we can sleep.
-At night we curl up outside, and when we sleep we glow, lighting up the night sky.
+At night we curl up outside, out in the Great Dark Beyond - what you know as space - and when we sleep we glow, lighting up the night sky.
 It's our duty, you see.
 Long ago, the First Star swore to the moon that he would help her light up the night sky, and we've been doing it ever since."

 Nocturne just looks rather sheepish at the admission.

 "Yeah, no, that didn't entirely work.
 I mean, I got down just fine, but by the next day the rope had blown away, and I was trapped down on earth; a fallen star that left a dark spot in the skies where there should be light.
 And let me tell you, being down here it was scary.
 All I wanted to do was go home.
-I knew the Serpent carried Quetzal Palace into the heavens every now and then, but the Serpent never descends to the earth.
-So I had no way of returning to the skies."
+I knew the Serpent carried Quetzal Palace into the heavens every now and then, but the Serpent descends to the earth only once a year, and that had been two weeks prior.
+So I had no way of returning to the skies, not right then."

 "I wandered around for a while, trying desperately to find anything I could use to get back, and ran into Azzy.
 He helped me search, and we became fast friends.
-It wasn't so bad being stuck on earth anymore, now that I had a friend.
-We spent a good five years together before an adult star found me.
-Earth is a big place to search, you see."
+It wasn't so bad being stuck on Earth anymore, now that I had a friend.
+We spent a good five years together - the time flew by so fast and so slow in those swamps, without a way to keep track of the passing days it’s near impossible to tell once you’re in there long enough.
+I had no idea that it had been five years until star guardian finally found me there.
+Earth is a big place to search, you see; some places worse than others."

 "How old am I now?
 Two hundred.
 It takes that long for stars to reach adulthood, you see."